contextfreeinfo/rio/README.md

   Not sure what was faster about Rust, because I think the logic is pretty close.
   Maybe I'm not using my std::moves right?
+- 20171216b Added a new std::move, and allocations are down, and time's down to 1.7 seconds, using msvc in release mode.

 Maybe should actually profile sometime.